Resident234/php.net/pages/www.php.net_function.register-shutdown-function.php.md

     echo "You can see this from the browser immediately.&lt;br&gt;";
     fastcgi_finish_request();
     sleep(10);
-    echo "You can&apos;t see this form the browser.";
+    echo "You can't see this form the browser.";
 ?>
 ```